slalom/eks-iac/README.md

 Then run `kubectl get svc` and you will see your cluster.

+## Wiring up Worker Node Access
+Currently Terraform doesn't have a built-in way of joining the worker nodes.
+There is a proposed way to do it via the kubernetes provider which is implemented but it usually times out.
+When it times out, you can run terraform apply again and it works the second time.

+### Terraform's official Doc on Nodes Joining
+Run
+1. terraform output config_map_aws_auth >nodes_aws_auth.yml
+2. kubectl apply -f nodes_aws_auth.yaml
+3. kubectl get nodes --watch

+You'll see the nodes come online

 # Terminate SSH Session
 In the SSM Sessions Manager History, get the session-id of the session that seems to be in an eternal "terminating state".
 Then run. aws ssm terminate-session --session-id session-id